About the Writing Center

 What if I need to change something about my submission?
 What if I attached the wrong file by mistake?

-Log into the Online Writing Coach and click on “My Submissions.”
+Log into the Online Writing Coach and click on “Submitted Drafts.”
 You can change your answers in any of the text boxes.
-If you need to attach a different file, use the Browse function to find the file you want to attach.
-Select it and click “Open” in the dialog box.
-The filename should now appear in the “Browse” box on your online submission page, but it will look like your old file is still attached.
-Hit “Submit,” then go back to “My Submissions” and look at the submission again.
-You should see that the new file has replaced the old one and that any answers you changed have been updated.
-Changing your submission is not possible once a coach has claimed it and begun to work on it; if you need to speak with us about a submission at that point, call us at 962-7710.
+You may also replace your original file attachment with an updated file.
+Changing your submission is not possible once a coach has claimed it and begun to work on it; if you need to speak with us about a submission at that point, call us at (919) 962-7710.

 When will a writing coach respond to the draft I submit through the Online Writing Coach?

 That depends on how busy we are when you submit your draft.
-When you submit your paper to the Online Writing Coach, the weather symbol will tell you how full our queue is and give you a sense of when you should expect a response; in most cases, it is likely to take one to three business days.
+When you submit your paper to the Online Writing Coach, the weather symbol will tell you how busy we are and give you a sense of when you should expect a response; in most cases, it is likely to take one to three business days.
 Please note that we are open for only a few hours on the weekend; weekend submissions are not likely to receive a response before Monday.
 When demand is particularly high, we may not be able to serve you in time for our comments to be useful; this is particularly true if your submission is not course-related.